 15. Combat Victim Blaming and GBV

 Hypermasculine and colonial stereotypes need to be challenged!
-Confront and speak out against sexism, racism, ignorance, homophobia, transphobia, and all acts of gender-based violence!
+Confront and speak out against sexism, racism, ignorance, homophobia, transphobia, and all acts of GBV!
 Encourage others to do the same, wherever and whenever it occurs.

 16. Share resources